McBean Immigration Law

 After a Denial Due to Fraud and Previous Lawyer Gave Up, Client Gets Her 10-Year Green Card in 8 Months!

+Our client’s story is one that brings hope and inspiration.
 Today, she is a new 10-year green card holder and also in line to take the oath to become a U.S citizen.

+Two years prior to meeting with us, our client’s I-751 Petition to Remove Conditions on Permanent Residence was denied.
+The United States Citizenship and Immigration Services (USCIS) had cited numerous inconsistencies and fraud indicators in her initial application, leaving her with a bleak outlook.
 Her previous attorney had told her that her chances of fixing her status were slim, and she faced the risk of being returned to her home country, Jamaica.
+Her previous lawyer gave up on her case.

 The result was nothing short of a victory!

-The I-751 approval was a turning point towards getting her 10-year green card and ultimately, U.S citizenship.
+Our client’s second I-751 was approved in eight months on August 22, 2023!
+It took six years for her to obtain her 10-year green card.
+The I-751 approval was a turning point towards getting her 10-year green card and, ultimately, U.S. citizenship.

 With the right help, U.S permanent residency and eventually, citizenship, is within reach for those who believe and are willing to act on it.